Pentagram maps and refactorization in Poisson-Lie groups: Introduction and outline of main results

-as desired. \end{proof} A crucial part of the proof of Theorem \ref{thm0} is solvability of \eqref{mainRelation} with respect to $\tilde \D$.
-This solvability is related to a very special choice of powers of the shift operator $\Sh$ entering $ \D_-$ and $ \D_+$.
-We refer to the set of powers of $\Sh$ entering a given difference operator $\D$ as the \textit{support} of $\D$.
-It is easy to see that \eqref{mainRelation} is solvable if and only if the supports $J_-$ and $J_+$ of $\tilde \D_-$ and $\tilde \D_+$ satisfy
+\end{proof} A crucial part of the proof of Theorem \ref{thm0} is solvability of \eqref{mainRelation} with respect to $\tilde \D$, which in turn is related to a very special choice of exponents of the shift operator $\Sh$ entering $ \D_-$ and $ \D_+$.
+We refer to the set of integers that are the exponents of $\Sh$ entering a given difference operator $\D$ as the \textit{support} of~$\D$.
+It is easy to see that~\eqref{mainRelation} is solvable if and only if the supports $J_\pm \subset \Z$ of the operators $ \D_\pm$ satisfy

-where $J_- + J_+$ is the Minkowski sum.
-The latter inequality holds if and only if $J_-$ and $J_+$ are (finite) {arithmetic progressions with the same common difference} (here we assume that both $J_-$ and $J_+$ have more than one element).
-Different choices of such pairs of progressions lead to different integrable pentagram maps.
-As we already saw, the choice $\{0,2\}, \{1,3\}$ corresponds to the usual pentagram map.
-More generally, the choice $\{0,2, 4, \dots\}, \{1,3, 5, \dots\}$ corresponds to short-diagonal maps.
-Similarly, $\{0,1\}, \{2,3\}$ leads to the inverse pentagram map, while $\{0,1, \dots, p\}, \{p+1, p+2, \dots, q\}$ corresponds to the inverse dented map.
-Finally, the choice $\{0,d\}, \{1,d+1\}$ leads to the pentagram map on corrugated polygons in $\RP^d$.
-One can also consider relation \eqref{mainRelation} for difference operators $ \D_-$ and $ \D_+$ with non-disjoint supports.
-Such maps are still integrable, but they do not have a pentagram-like interpretation.
-Indeed, in this case the pair $( \D_-, \D_+)$ is not equivalent to a single operator $ \D_- + \D_+ $, and because of that the phase space cannot be interpreted as the space of polygons.
+where $J_+ + J_-$ is the Minkowski sum.
+Furthermore, for sets $J_\pm$ with $|J_\pm| > 1$ the latter inequality holds if and only if the $J_\pm$ are finite {arithmetic progressions with the same common difference}.
+Different choices of such pairs of progressions lead to different pentagram-type maps admitting a refactorization description.
+As we already saw, the choice $\{0,2\}$, $\{1,3\}$ corresponds to the usual pentagram map.
+More generally, the choice $\{0,2, 4, \dots\}$, $\{1,3, 5, \dots\}$ corresponds to short-diagonal maps of~\cite{khesin2013}.
+Similarly, $\{0,1\}$, $\{2,3\}$ leads to the inverse pentagram map, while $\{0,1, \dots, p\}$, $\{p+1, p+2, \dots, q\}$ corresponds to the inverse dented map of \cite{khesin2016}.
+Finally, the choice $\{0,d\}$, $\{1,d+1\}$ leads to the pentagram map on corrugated polygons in $\RP^d$ studied in~\cite{Gekhtman2016}.
+One can also consider relation \eqref{mainRelation} for difference operators $\D_\pm$ with non-disjoint supports.
+Such maps still admit a refactorization description, but they do not have a pentagram-like interpretation.
+Indeed, in this case the pair $\D_\pm$ is not equivalent to a single operator $ \D_+ + \D_- $, and because of that the phase space cannot be interpreted as the space of polygons.
 The simplest case $\{0,1\}, \{1,2\}$ corresponds to the leapfrog map defined in \cite{Gekhtman2016}, while for other cases of non-disjoint supports the geometric interpretation is not known.